 September Garden Checklist

-Here are some of the things to do this month:
+Here are some of the things to do the month of September:

 In September the weather starts to moderate a little and with the cooler temperatures comes a renewed desire to get out in the garden.
 Here are some of the things to do this month: